mattfeltonma/azure-labs/app-gw-app-service-pe/README.md

 5. Enable Network Watcher in the region you plan to deploy the resources using the Azure Portal method described in [this link](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-create#create-a-network-watcher-in-the-portal).
 Do not use the CLI option because the templates expect the Network Watcher resource to be named NetworkWatcher_REGION, such as NetworkWatcher_eastus2.
 The CLI names the resource watcher_REGION such as watcher_eastus2 which will cause the deployment of the environment to fail.

 ## Deployment
-1. Use the Deploy to Azure button below.
+Use the Deploy to Azure button below.
 Note that the template will take about 1 hour to fully deploy.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmattfeltonma%2Fazure-labs%2Fmaster%2Fapp-gw-app-service-pe%2Fazuredeploy.json)

 **The template allows for the following parameters**
 * customWebDomain - The domain you'll be using to access the application publicly.
-The Application Gateway will be configured with an http listener for this domain.
-If this is a zone you do not own and do not have access to administer DNS you will need to modify the host file of the machine you are using the test the solution as described later in this document.
-For example, it could be mydomain.com.
+The Application Gateway will be configured with an https listener for this domain.
+If this is a zone you do not own and do not have access to administer DNS you will need to modify the host file of the machine you are using the test the solution.
 * sharedServicesSubId - The subscription id of the subscription to deploy the Shared Services resources to
 * transitServicesSubId - The subscription id of the subscription to deploy the Transit resources to
 * workloadSubId - The subscription id of the subscription to deploy the Workload resources to